Why Interactions with First Responders are Significant for Children with Autism

 Matt shared that the departments his center has worked with are constantly reaching out about other opportunities in which they can get involved.
 What started as one First Responder Day has since led to fire drills and law enforcement tours in order to gain more knowledge and preparation.
 Officers have also come in on their off days to shadow therapists and spend time with the center’s children to gather more understanding and skills.
 Others have reached out after their own experiences with individuals on the spectrum in an attempt to gain more tools and resources to handle future situations.

-With these additional touchpoints, the first responders now know the layout of the facility, how Hopebridge kiddos would exit the center in an emergency, what the kids could be doing at any given time, and how they can best interact with them.
+With these additional touchpoints, the first responders now know the layout of the facility, how Hopebridge children would exit the center in an emergency, what kids could be doing at any given time, and how they can best interact with them.
 At the same time, these drills enable children to build their tolerance around time spent outside while the first responders are doing what they need to do.

 “The coolest part about this has been the response of the community to learn more about what we do and our population of kids.
 Firefighters, law enforcement and EMTs participate in events like this all the time, but to have this type of eager response to find out more about how they can serve the autism population has been impressive,” said Matt.